-John 5:6 "When Jesus saw him lying there and learned how long he suffered this condition, he asked him,
+Don't define yourself by your afflictions.
+John 5:6 "When Jesus saw the crippled man lying there and learned how long he suffered, he asked him,

-Jesus' question is surprising given that this invalid was laying by a pool known for healing.
-But the invalid's reply is even more surprising.
-Rather than saying YES to an opportunity for healing, the man instead complained about his infirmities, about the pool and about the others waiting there to be healed.
-Sometimes, we can pass by opportunities for healing that are right in front of our eyes, as we become calloused by our afflictions.
+This question is surprising given that this invalid was laying a long time by a pool known for healing.
+But the crippled man's reply is even more surprising.
+Rather than saying YES to an opportunity for healing, the man instead complained about his infirmities, about the pool, and about the others jumping ahead of him to be healed.
+Sometimes, we can pass by opportunities for healing that are right in front of our eyes, as we become calloused and crippled by our afflictions.

 - Swedish, Deep Tissue, Sport, Hot Stone, & Couples Massage as well as ...

 - Myofascial Trigger Point Therapy

 Rate: $60-80/hour - Ask about how you can get discounted sessions.
 We offer affordable massage to fit every budget.

 reduces stress, anxiety and depression by causing the body to increase the therapeutic chemicals dopamine and serotonin; endorphins and relaxation alpha brain waves.
 It also reduces the stress hormones cortisol and adrenaline, noradrenaline and the stress hormone ACTH (Adrenocorticotrophic hormone).
 It boosts the immune system, stabilizes blood sugar levels, and improves lung function.

 Sports Massage reduces recovery time between workouts, maximizes your performance for an event and improves transition after an event.